One question I hear all the time is: “How long will it take me to get ripped?”

 Furthermore, if you’re stressed trying to build muscle quicker than you’re able to, you’ll likely put on more fat than you should, which then requires more cutting phases.
 This might lead to you spinning your wheels in the gym making the whole process take a lot longer than it needs to.

 This is also the reason why I recommend that you follow a guide!
 Doing so will drastically reduce the time it takes you to get ripped, both because you know exactly what to do throughout your journey and because you’ll have access to follow-up and accountability along the way.

-I recommend the Kinobody courses since he got the most easy to follow and enjoyable process out there for getting ripped.
-I’ve used them myself and you can read more about why I recommend them here.
+I recommend the ShredSmart Program written by Radu Antoniu since he got the most easy to follow and enjoyable process out there for getting ripped.
+I’ve used the program myself and you can read more about why I recommend it here.